LED-Protogen/Batch-Tools/README.md

 > Please don't edit any of these files and please don't remove any of the credits if are editing these files do not remove the credits just add your own commands.

 > Hope you enjoy this also this is my first repository and code file so please leave feedback!

+> Please run the Usertool with admin permissions!